 The Portugal temporary stay visa gives individuals a four-month stay period with multiple entries.

 The temporary stay visa is granted for the following situations:

 - Medical treatment or to accompany a family member undergoing treatment

-- Transfer of workers between countries within the World Trade Organisation (WTO) to provide services or training
+- Transfer of workers between countries within the World Trade Organisation (WTO) to provide services or professional training

 - Temporary employment or self-employment

 - To conduct scientific research or teaching in a higher education institution

 The Portuguese residency visa is granted to individuals aiming to stay in Portugal for a longer period.

 Portuguese visas are granted after arriving in Portugal for any of the following reasons:

 - Self-employment or entrepreneurial activities

 - Study, student exchange, internship, or voluntary service

 - Higher education programs (for students already residing in Portugal who want to further their studies)